 If you are new here, then you might want to check out this blog post for the reveal of our budget friendly kitchen makeover from 2 years ago.

 If you have been a friend of the blog for a while then you immediately know what I’ve done!
 (Especially if you follow me on Instagram Stories!)
 What do you think?

 I have been feeling for a while that I was over the teal but when the time came for new barstools, I knew this was the time to make the change.

 The whole kitchen feels more quite now and elegant and I think I love it.
-I’ve even gone to the extent of blending in a beautiful box fan into the kitchen – to keep it cool during the summer months!

 This mini makeover only a day and half to completely pull off and I think it’s the best time I’ve spent DIY’ing in a long time!

 I sprayed the doors and drawers and rolled the base in one day with Sherwin Williams Tricorn Black.
 The next morning I added the new solid copper handles and pushed up the new barstools!
 The black and copper pulls would have disappeared on the new black paint.